presentformyfriends/etrf-simplii/README.md

 ## :snake: Dependencies

+Must have Firefox browser installed.

-This script uses selenium webdriver, as well as the following Python modules:  os, pyautogui, sys, datetime
+This script uses selenium (geckodriver), as well as the following Python modules:  os, pyautogui, sys, datetime.